andytanghr/D8/README.md

 Built with a front-end first design, our web app uses tried and tested internet technologies to match our users with the activities they'll love.

-Utilizing a thorough personality quiz based on Gretchen Rubin's recent work, <em>The Four Tendencies</em>, our algorithim matches each user with the most optimal restaurant and movie options for their personality type.
+Utilizing a thorough personality quiz based on Gretchen Rubin's recent work, <em>The Four Tendencies</em>, our algorithm matches each user with the most optimal restaurant and movie options for their personality type.

 <h2 align="center"> Take the Quiz </h2>